KMurphs/math-calculators/add-vectors/README.md

 ## Overview

--  Project was designed to solve math problems that my niece had.
+-  Project was designed to solve a math problems that my niece had.
 The idea was to allow her to quickly verify her solution and get a visual representation for what vector addition, substraction and scalar multiplication do.
 -  The UI framework used to build the application is **Svelte**.
 -  The Math equations and notations are processed and rendered by a Javascript library **MathJax**.
 The library processes **tex** strings on a page and convert these DOM elements into good looking math equations.
 -  The visual display for the vector is done on the **HTML5 Canvas** element.